billsix/cprogrammingbook/doc/05-Arrays.rst

 are accessed as ar[0] through to ar[99] inclusive
 , as Figure 5.1 shows.

-Diagram showing an array consisting of elements labelled 'ar[0]', 'ar[1]', etc., up to 'ar[99]'.
+Diagram showing an array consisting of elements labeled 'ar[0]', 'ar[1]', etc., up to 'ar[99]'.

 .. figure:: _static/5.1.png